 What Makes This Gift Great

-Cancer treatments themselves can cause discomfort, but some clothing choices may make things worse.
+Cancer symptoms and treatments themselves can cause discomfort, but some clothing choices may make things worse.
 In cold infusion rooms, patients often welcome comfy layering cardigans, soft tees and fuzzy slippers.
 Custom-made clothes may help patients navigate ports and drains more easily.

 Carefully selected clothes can make a patient’s treatment experience much more comfortable.